Noreen Willows

 Major Responsibilities/Research Interests

 Noreen Willows has a PhD in Human Nutrition from McGill University and degrees in Archaeology (MA) and Anthropology (BSc with distinction) from the University of Calgary.
-She is Associate Professor of Community Nutrition at the University of Alberta.
-Dr. Willows considers herself to be a nutritional anthropologist.
+She is Professor Emeritus effective July 2024 of Population and Public Health Nutrition at the University of Alberta but continues to teach and do research.
+Dr. Willows is a nutritional anthropologist.
 She uses anthropological, qualitative and quantitative methodologies for studying key aspects of the nutrition of individuals, families, and communities.
 Her research program explores the relationships between food and health; cultural meanings of food and health; how food beliefs and dietary practices affect the well-being of communities; and, how socio-cultural factors affect food intake and food selection.
 She takes a community-based, participatory approach to research, in which she collaborates respectfully with community members to find solutions to health problems.
 Her research focuses predominantly on First Nations communities.
-Currently, she is working with First Nations communities in Alberta, British Columbia and Quebec to help address their food security and nutrition concerns.
-Recent research has been funded by the Canadian Institutes of Health Research and the Alberta Centre for Child, Family and Community Research.
+She has worked with First Nations communities in Alberta, British Columbia and Quebec to help address their food security and nutrition concerns.
 It is collaborate research with First Nation communities to (1) gain information about food security to form the development of tailored, community-based interventions, and (2) to build community capacity to alleviate food insecurity.
 In addition, Dr. Willows has addressed key knowledge gaps about the food security situation of postsecondary students at the University of Alberta.

 Courses